dojo/dojo.io/site/source/tutorials/accessibility.md

 ##### A11y properties
 - `describedBy`: Sets the `aria-describedby` property to point to the ID of an element containing additional descriptive text.
 Screen readers usually read this text after the label text, followed by a short pause.
-- `label`: Controls the wrapping `<label>` element, and takes a string or options object
+- `label`: Controls the wrapping `<label>` element.
 ___

 ### Select
 Select is the only Dojo form widget that makes use of a fully custom solution.
-Since it is impossible to fully customize `<option>` elements, we chose to re-create select functionality within our component.
-The end result is a popup button that controls a dropdown listbox of options.
+Since it is impossible to customize `<option>` elements, the component instead re-creates select functionality from scratch.
+The end result is a popup button that controls a dropdown menu (with `role="listbox"`) of options.

-ARIA attributes are used to associate the button with the listbox and focused option.
+ARIA attributes are used to associate the button with the menu and focused option.
 They are also used to provide semantics for read-only and disabled options, as well as setting the entire select field to be read-only, invalid, or required.

 It is also possible to use Select to create a widget using the native `<select>` element by passing `useNativeElement: true` to the properties object.